cschulzsuper/object-inspection/README.md

   * Tom: _"Do you still play ín your playground?"_
   * Peter: _"Yes, but the `README.md` might be out of date?"_
   * Tom: _"Mh, but can I have some information about the progress?"_
-  * Peter: _"Sure, just have a look in the [project board](https://trello.com/b/xUlXP4Rm/paula) on trello?"_
+  * Peter: _"Sure, just have a look in the [project board](https://trello.com/b/xUlXP4Rm) on trello?"_

+ * 21 Sep 2022
+  * Tom: _"Hey, what is up with Paula?"_
+  * Peter: _"She is taking shape, but I changed the name to Object Inspection?"_
+  * Tom: _"That sounds boring."_
+  * Peter: _"Yes, but way more professional!"_

 ![Introduction](/docs/bucket/56f32e7d-0648-4b75-a035-e6c56da6662f.gif)

 ## Getting Started

-A couple of things need to be setup, if you want to start Paula yourself.
+A couple of things need to be setup, if you want to start the Object Inspection yourself.

 * Install the Azure Cosmos DB emulator